 Colorful flags, along the route, mark the trail.
 Zoom-in to the summit picture (above) of the King of Stones and you’d notice not just the markers but possibly the trail too.
 By the way, here’s something to pollute your mind: gaps in the creaky trail will show you just how high in the sky you are holding on to dear life:)

 Dude, Have You Been to A Bamboo Skywalk, Ever?

 It’s unlikely that you’d get to experience a Bamboo Skywalk elsewhere.
 Let us know if something like this exists – I would love to add that to my bucket list and link it here as a sister site!

 Secondly, Meghalayans are known for their intangible heritage of building bridges.
 Let me emphasize it again – an intangible heritage.
 What that means is, they need no formal training.
 They just know how to bend nature and create a path for themselves.
 If you have visited the legendary living-root bridges, you’d know that they trust their skills enough to let their kids play hide and seek on these.
 Guess what?
 The same people have built this Bamboo Trail in the sky.

 The village of Wahkhen sustains on broomstick cultivation and a seasonal harvest of oranges.
 The community has recently built the Bamboo Trail to showcase not just their skill but also one of their most sacred places to the world.
 The trek just happens to be breathtakingly beautiful!
+The freshness of nature is preserved by the local community’s focus on cleanliness.
+Even waste baskets are made of bamboo!
 Your visit will directly support local eco-tourism activities.
 Oh, and when in Wahkhen, do not forget to check out their music cottage!